-The official nomination letter, which should be in the dossier, should not exceed three typed pages.
-This letter should be concise, substantive, and specific.
+The official nomination letter should not exceed three typed pages.
 It should demonstrate why the faculty member being nominated makes a unique contribution.
 In particular, it must address and cite evidence concerning:

 - Why the research/creative activity is extraordinary in quality and originality and has had an impact on other researchers (ideas, theory, or methods) at Indiana University, nationally, and worldwide.
 Specific examples should be included.

 - Why the candidate is an outstanding teacher both in and outside of the classroom.
 We are especially interested in teaching creatively and the influence on both undergraduate and graduate students.
 The letter should also cite specific, concrete examples such as outstanding curricula development, high quality textbooks, online courses created, and so forth.
-It should also cite evidence of effectiveness not only from teaching evaluations from students and alumni, but also from substantive, direct peer observations by several colleagues, exit interviews, BEST summaries, scholarship of teaching and learning activities, and so on.
+It should also cite evidence of teaching effectiveness.

 - Why the individual’s teaching and research are complementary and reinforcing.